VRConservation/fbabook/_build/html/_sources/chapters/resilience.md

 | Ventura | 17,972 | 52 | 2  | 568 | 96.8 |
 | Yolo | 2,144 | 55 | 55 | 0   | 100.0 |
 | Yuba | 71,432 | 78 | 0  | 4174 | 94.2 |

-## Endnotes
-[^1]: Fire hazard is fire damage (property damage) whereas fire experience is frequency of fires.
-Median income in communities that have had 6 or more fires since 1990 is $66,128 whereas those with 1-2 fires have a median income of $100,063 (Hino and Field).
-[^2]: More details in [this](https://view.officeapps.live.com/op/view.aspx?src=https3A2F2Fbof.fire.ca.gov2Fmedia2F93542F00-exec-summary.docx&wdOrigin=BROWSELINK) executive summary.
-[^3]: Utilized data from the Wildfire and Forest Resilience Task Force’s Beta Treatment Tracker [Dashboard](https://gsal.sig-gis.com/portal/apps/experiencebuilder/experience/?id=95be34ea351b440f9e4ce0f9d3826a77&page=Activity) to determine acres in treatment and percent of those acres that are privately owned.
-[^4]: Ibid.